 A journey of personal development

 I started on this journey of personal development 10 years ago.
 And even though I have learned so much along the way, there are certain things I wish I knew when I first started, things that would have made my life easier when by helping me to avoid many struggles, pains, and darkness I went through.
-And today I will share with you 15 of the many hard truths I have learned on my personal development journey in the hope that they will make your life a lot easier and much more beautiful.

 1. There is a thing called, Spiritual Avarice…